| |

 amateurish you wouldn't believe, and tracks like I Am God are little

 short of laughable.
-If a punk band of the late seventies had tried playing
+If a punk band of the late 1970s had tried playing

-thrash metal, it could have sounded something like this.
+thrash metal, it could have resulted in something like this.
 Immortal

 Aggression may at first sound rather surprising, then almost funny, but